How do I make an appointment?

 CBT costs can vary dependent on the services you require.
 This will all be covered in our phone consultation.
 If you’d like to know before the consultation, then feel free to send me an email.

 Our initial appointment will last 60 minutes, however subsequent appointments can be 50 minutes in length which will warrant a lower price.
 You can pay by cash, BACs or cheque.

-What if I can’t get to your therapy rooms in Leeds or Bradford?
+What if I can’t get to your therapy rooms in Leeds?

 How old do I have to be to attend CBT sessions with you?

-I can hold CBT sessions for individuals aged 16 years and above.
+I can hold CBT sessions for individuals aged 12 years (approximate) and above.
 There is no upper age limit.

 How many CBT sessions will I need?

 The amount of CBT sessions required varies from case to case.
 I will emphasise the importance of going at your own pace, and never rushing you.
 However, I do also feel that your expectations must be managed, and having a set goal in mind can be of use.

 My integrative-based approach to CBT aims to give you the tools to become your own therapist.
 Part of this process naturally places importance on your own independence and applying these learned strategies in day-to-day life; beyond the therapist’s couch.